-Our Cincinnati attorneys are well-versed in Ohio’s dog bite laws and can help you pursue a personal injury claim under the law that would be most beneficial to you.
+Our Cincinnati dog bite attorneys are well-versed in Ohio’s laws and can help you pursue a personal injury claim that would be most beneficial to you.
 We are committed to protecting your rights and helping you recover the maximum amount of compensation you are entitled.

 Learn More from a Cincinnati Dog Bite Attorney